mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Scripted Call
 Both inbound and outbound calls initially follow the same call flow once answered.
 This call flow is controlled by an NCCO.
 An NCCO is a script of actions to be run within the context of the call.
 Actions are executed in the order they appear in the script, with the next action starting when the previous action has finished executing.
 For more information about NCCOs, see the [NCCO Reference](/voice/voice-api/ncco-reference).

-When a call is answered, Vonage makes an HTTP request to the `answer_url` provided.
-For inbound calls, the `answer_url` is fetched from the configuration of the application that the number is linked to.
-For outbound calls, an `answer_url` is provided in the API request made to create the call.
+when the Vonage API platform receives a call on your Vonage number, it makes an HTTP request to the `answer_url` provided.
+For inbound calls, the `answer_url` is configured in your [Voice Application](/application/overview).
+For outbound calls, you provide an `answer_url` in the API request that creates the call.

 ```sequence_diagram
 activate User